oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 This CN discusses:

+1) Key concepts: information, data, serialization.
-1) What is information modeling?
+2) What is information modeling?
-2) The value of an information model.
+3) The value of an information model.
-3) The distinction between an IM and other modeling approaches.
+4) The distinction between an IM and other modeling approaches.
-4) The creation and use of an IM using JADN and associated automated tools.
+5) The creation and use of an IM using JADN and associated automated tools.

 ## 1.3 Terminology